Home › Tracking › Grow Your Google Ads Campaigns by Choosing the Right eCommerce Attribution Model

 1) I’ve seen a couple of cases where eCommerce stores reach the threshold of 600 conversions in 30 days and go straight to the data-based without considering if they will maintain that level of conversions.
 Often there is a spike in conversion volume at Christmas or Black Friday, which can result in the 600 conversions.

 But once the peak season is over the conversion volume goes back to normal, then you will be assigned the linear attribution model.

 So if you want to use the data-based attribution model, you will need to make sure you are consistently above the 600 conversion limit.

-2) The data-based attribution model is not available outside Google AdWords.
-You will therefore be using one model in AdWords and another in Analytics.
+2) The data-based attribution model is not available outside Google Ads.
+You will, therefore, be using one model in Google Ads and another in Analytics.
 This can cause obvious issues as you try to consolidate the data, product reports, or simply just agree whether you hit a target last month.

 I am a strong believer that there is no one perfect attribution method